Gideon-98/VSLAM-for-autonomous-driving/README.txt

 Current Steps :

-▶ Implement KITTI into exercise 4
+▶ Implement KITTI into exercise 4                               DONE

 ▶ Incorporate exercise 2's solution into exercise 4

     ▶ Report can be written at this point (BARE MINIMUM)

-▶ Make exercise 4 generic for N cameras
+▶ Develop and implement loop closure

+▶ More advanced VSLAM methods (ORB-SLAM etc.)

-▶ Implement Real-time visualization of mapping
+▶ Implement Real-time visualization of mapping (Nice-To-Have)